caomike/ppmessage/README.md

 PPCom run in customer user side, and can be integrated in Web site via a single line Javascript code or integrated in mobile App with PPCom mobile API.
 Customer use PPCom to communicate with service user.

 PPKefu run in service user side, service user can use PPKefu application to communicate with customer user.
 PPKefu can run on Windows, Mac OS X, Android, iOS and Web.

+PPConsole is Web user interface of PPMessage and open sourced.
+After PPMessage backend running, PPConsole provided a Web interface to help the service team leader to setup the PPMessage system.

 > In the following, it is a simple guide to help developer delopy PPMessage backend and generate Web version of PPCom and PPKefu on Mac OS X. Want to know more, please go to [PPMessage Site](http://ppmessage.com) get more detail documents about PPMessage.